A guide to the most popular search engine providers and directories

 Jayde.com – The B2B Search Engine

-Like Teoma, WiseNut is a crawler-based search engine that attracted attention when it appeared on the scene in 2001.
+Like Teoma, WiseNut is a crawler-based search engine providers that attracted attention when it appeared on the scene in 2001.
 Like Teoma, WiseNut features good relevancy.
 Unlike Teoma, WiseNut has a large database, making it nearly as comprehensive as Google, AllTheWeb and Inktomi.
 However, the WiseNut database has consistently been months out of date.
 The search engine is supposed to be regularly updated sometime in 2003, when WiseNut’s owner LookSmart is promising to revamp the engine.
 LookSmart bought WiseNut in April 2002.
 If the revamp happens, then WiseNut may deliver on its initial promise.